-The best laptops under $1,000 will offer you spectacular performance, impressive battery life and portability without breaking the bank.
-Getting a great laptop doesn't have to cost you an arm and a leg.
+The best laptops under $1,000 will offer you spectacular performance, impressive battery life, and portability without breaking the bank.
+What does this mean?
+Getting an amazing laptop doesn't have to cost you an arm and a leg.

 What is the best laptop under $1,000?

 The best 2022 laptop that's less than $1,000 is the HP Envy 13 (2021), making it the best Ultrabook on the market today for its price.
 Starting at $849, the 11th Gen Intel CPU in this Envy 13 delivers faster performance and longer battery life than you’d expect from a sub-$1,000 laptop.
 Highlights include a sleek aluminum design, a comfortable keyboard, an excellent 1080p display, and a fantastic selection of ports.
 It also boasts Thunderbolt 4 connectivity.

 Apple's powerful M1 MacBook Air is also a brilliant option, coming in at just under $1,000.
 If you prefer macOS to Windows 10, then there's no better choice.
 Be sure to check out the best Macbook deals to nab some great deals.
 Excitingly, Apple announced the M2-powered MacBook Air 2022, with prices starting at $1,199.
 That's just over this page's budget, but a few discounts after its release may bring it down to under the $1,000 mark.
 Keep an eye out for that.

 Be sure to keep an eye out for the latest ongoing offers.
 Plus, you might also want to consider thinking about whether you should buy a refurbished laptop.

 There are plenty of great contenders on this list though, so check out the best laptops under $1,000 below.

 The best laptops under $1,000 you can buy today